 No. Our services are tailored to meet the needs of the families we serve.
 The degree of involvement can be increased or decreased as needs change and can be terminated at any time.

 Our services are private pay and are not covered by medical insurance.
 Some long-term care insurance policies cover care management (care coordination) services; refer to your policy to see if care management (care coordination) is a covered benefit.

 Here are some of the ways a care manager can help you save money:

 - Prevent unnecessary hospitalizations or medication errors.

 - Review medical bills and insurance claims to ensure insurance is being applied appropriately.

-- Analyze the patient’s health insurance, eligible benefits, and available healthcare programs to access benefits and lower expenses.
+- Analyze the patient’s health insurance and available benefits and healthcare programs to access benefits and lower expenses.

-- Limit the family’s travel time and time away from work by responding to emergencies and preventing crisis through planning, advocacy, and care coordination.
+- Limit the family’s travel time and time away from work by responding to emergencies and preventing crises through planning, advocacy, and care coordination.

 - Resolve and deal with family disputes that may result in added expenses, delayed care, or lack of care oversight.

 Yes – We are on call 24/7.
-We also aim to prevent crisis through assessment, monitoring planning and problem solving.
+We also aim to prevent crises through assessment, monitoring, planning, and problem-solving.